AF Miljøbase Vats tar imot de første delene av plattformen B11.

 About the project

-After thorough and extensive surveys and planning, 9,000 tonnes of steel on platform H7 was removed and transported ashore for source separation and recycling.
-AF developed a completely new method for removing structures from offshore locations where wind and snow could present a challenge.
-By using a so-called jack-up ship, the platform was lifted piece by piece onto the ship, which stood steady on six legs on the seabed.
+Following thorough and extensive surveys and planning, 9,000 tonnes of steel from platform H7 were removed and transported ashore for source separation and recycling.
+AF pioneered an entirely new method for dismantling structures in offshore environments where wind and snow posed significant challenges.
+Using a jack-up vessel, the platform was lifted piece by piece onto the ship, which remained firmly stabilised on six legs anchored to the seabed..

 NOK 420 million